 The expulsion phase follows the emission phase.
 Expulsion is made up of discharge of the products of emission from the urethra through the coordinated actions of the bladder neck, urethra, and pelvic striated muscle groups.

 Relaxation of the external urinary sphincter is followed by clonic contractions of the prostate, bulbospongiosus muscle, ischiocavernosus, levatorani, and transverse perineal muscles.
-Through rhythmic contractions, the sperm and semen is expelled from the urethra and are ejaculated out of the penis.
+Through rhythmic contractions, the sperm and semen are expelled from the urethra and are ejaculated out of the penis.
 So that’s pretty much how ejaculation works.

 - Ejaculation Guru Review